Frequently Asked Questions

 - No. PREP@UCD prepares students for PhD programs in the biomedical sciences.

-- Honestly, PREP@UCD seeks to prepare postbacc students for PhD programs in the biomedical sciences.
-If you wish to pursue a research postbacc in preparation for an MD, check out the intramural postbac programs at the Bethesda campus of the National Institutes of Health.
+- If you wish to pursue a research postbacc in preparation for an MD, check out the intramural postbac programs at the Bethesda campus of the National Institutes of Health.
 Be sure to watch the (very friendly and clear) videocast that contains instructions for applying.
-The Jackson Lab postbacc program also accepts students with a wide range of career goals.

 What about joint degree programs?